AlexMeyer-Gohde/AlexMeyer-Gohde.github.io/content/publication/meyer-gohde-2010/index.md

   and are used to compare small-scale sticky-information and sticky-price DSGE models.
   Standard truncation methods are shown to not generally be innocuous.
 tags:
-- Lagged expectations; Linear rational-expectations models; Sticky prices; Sticky information; Likelihood
+- Lagged expectations
+- DSGE
+- Sticky prices
+- Sticky information
+- Bayesian estimation
 ---